-Work and Learning Centres help Victorian jobseekers, especially those living in public housing communities, find a job.
+Jobs Victoria Work and Learning Centres help jobseekers, especially those living in public housing, to find local training, work experience and jobs.

 Brotherhood of St. Laurence holds the rights for Work and Learning Centres, and since 2012 has partnered with reputable community organisations to run five Work and Learning Centres across Victoria.

 What does the Work and Learning Centre do?

 Work and Learning Centres provide personalised support and services for each jobseeker.

 - Introduction to local services, such as training groups, English classes and volunteering opportunities